StarCitizenWiki/API/readme.md

 The star-citizen.wiki API.
 Automatically scrapes Comm-Links, Stats and the Ship-Matrix.

 ## Documentation
-The documentation can be found at https://docs.star-citizen.wiki or in the `/docs` folder.
+The documentation can be found at https://docs.star-citizen.wiki.

 ## Installation
 Using docker and docker-compose